freedoka/simplecolorpicker/README.md

 Sometimes I needed to get some color from the screen.
 I used to screenshot the screen, load my graphics editing software and then pick the color.
 This started to be very annoying when I need to work with a lot of images and I needed to color match them.

 How it works: simply activate it and you will a tooltip next to your mouse with the color you are on now.
 Click it the mouse and the color is coppied to the clipboard.

+Grab the python code and use it directly like that or if you want to make an exe out of it then simply do the following:

+1. Install PyInstaller (if you don’t have it): pip install pyinstaller

+2. Open a terminal in the folder with your script, then run: pyinstaller --onefile --noconsole simplecolorpicker.py

+Whenever you run your exe you will see the color tooltip next to your mouse.

+If you like this leave a comment here.